miguelsantos42/LDTS/README.md

   ### Solution:

 ## **Observer Pattern:**
 Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.
+We use it on Control Class.

   ### Problem: